uw-comphys/opencmp/Example Runs/README.md

 **Diffuse Interface Method:**

-*DIM is not fully implemented in any model, these examples are only meant to test generating the phase fields*

 * DIM_poisson_1: Poisson solve with the phase field, mesh, and masks generated from a .stl file.
 * DIM_poisson_2: Poisson solve with the phase field, mesh, and masks loaded from .sol/.vol files.
 * DIM_poisson_3: Poisson solve that inverts the phase field.